| This blog contains affiliate links, see the links with the asterisk sign |

 A holiday with kids: We have two for you to choose from here; 1) The Greco Gotham Smart Organiser is a nappy bag but on your back!
 With handy sections for nappies, bottles, food and clothes, everything is easy to reach and find.
 The Lowe Alpine Vector 18 bag is more of a standard rucksack, but with lots of space!
 Perfect for storing daily essentials, food and valuables.

 An adventure holiday: If a lightweight bag with enough storage space to pack away a day or so worth of walking or cycling essentials is what you’re after, then how about The Osprey Daylite Backpack?
-The bag has a panel loading opening compartment giving ease of access, alongside those much needed chest and wait straps for the added security.
+The bag has a panel loading opening compartment giving ease of access, alongside those much needed chest and waist straps for the added security.
 All that and it’s showerproof, too.
 Result!

 Our personal favourite: We liked this one as it could be the perfect all rounder; your carry on luggage, work or school bag, day bag whilst city walking and sight seeing, the list is endless!
 Available in a range of colours, the Osprey Ultralight Stuff Rucksack* also folds right down into a small carry case so it can be packed away when not in use.
 What’s not to like!?